-Bush Farm is a localised programme that started in 2017 to cater to the people of Waitaha Canterbury.
-It grew out of the need to bring more real-world experiences on the farm, sea, and whenua that would connect the dots and creates new worldviews.
+Bush Farm is a localised programme that started in 2018 to cater to the people of Waitaha Canterbury.
+It grew out of the need to bring deep nature connection to the farm, sea, and whenua.

 Western research indicates children who experience outdoor play have higher pro-environmental attitudes, are more resilient and resourceful.
 While Indigenous knowledge (TEK) shows how a deep connection to the whenua fosters holistic wellbeing and supports a sense of identity and belonging.
 We believe that by combining both lenses, within a relationship-based environment, our whānau can flourish in their knowledge and understandings of their world.

 Bush Farm operates outdoors, year-round, in all weathers.
-We're an social enterprise that connects nature with resourcefulness.
+We're an organisation that connects nature with resourcefulness.
 We follow the cycles of the seasons.
+We ask the why and the how.
 We craft, we observe, we gather, we kōrero.
 We learn where our kai, fibre and everyday items come from.

 Grounded in Nature